 Her father was William B Duncan and her mother was Minerva Young Duncan (1817-1853), Grandfather was Sinnett Young (1774-1851) and Grandmother was Margaret WALLER Young (abt 1784-after 1860).
 Her brother Sinnett Duncan was in Company E, Confederate Kentucky 4th Cavalry Regiment.

 The Duncan and Strother families were connected by quite a few marriages from the early, mid and late 1800s.
 Lucy Duncan married a Richard H. Strother in 1875 (Sam Strother's half brother).
 Richard's young step-mother was Sarah McClellan Strother and the sister-in-law of William Jackson.
 Richard appears to have been a POW and had enlisted in the Confederate Kentucky 4th Calvary Regiment in Sep 1862.
 There is a record of a Richard H Strother from the 4th KY who was captured in Tennessee on 11 Oct 1863 and was sent from the Seminary US General Hospital in Covington, Ky to Camp Chase, Ohio on 19 Dec 1863.
+John A Ely - Milton, Trimble, Kentucky, born about 1843 Enlisted in Company E, Confederate Kentucky 4th Cavalry Regiment on 10 Sep 1862.
+No record of his capture found.

 James Chowning - Trimble, Kentucky, born about 1810, Wife was Asenith (Seny) Duncan born 1809